 Queen Anne Neville died at Westminster on 16th March 1485 at the age of around 28, probably of tuberculosis.
 An eclipse on the day she died was interpreted by many to be an omen of Richard's fall from heavenly grace.
 She was buried in Westminster Abbey, in an unmarked grave near the High Altar, next to the door to the Confessor's Chapel.
 In 1960, a bronze tablet was erected on a wall near her grave by the Richard III Society.
 A brass plate and coat of arms was erected in 1960 on a wall of the south ambulatory by the Richard III Society, it bears the inscription:-

 ANNE NEVILL 1456-1485 QUEEN OF ENGLAND YOUNGER DAUGHTER OF RICHARD EARL OF WARWICK CALLED THE KINGMAKER WIFE TO THE LAST PLANTAGENET KING RICHARD III.

 "In person she was seemly, amiable and beauteous...And according to the interpretation of her name Anne full gracious" REQUIESCAT IN PACE.

 The quote is taken from the Rous Roll in the British Library.

-Richard was reported to have wept at her funeral, but rumours circulated at the time that Richard had poisoned her in order to marry his niece Elizabeth of York, which led to him making an humiliating public denial.
+Richard was reported to have wept at her funeral, but rumours circulated at the time that Richard had poisoned her to marry his niece Elizabeth of York, which led to him making a humiliating public denial.
 After her death, Richard named another nephew John de la Pole, Earl of Lincoln, the son of his sister, Elizabeth of York, Duchess of Suffolk, as his heir presumptive.
-Edward, Earl of Warwick, due to his closeness to the throne, was imprisoned in the Tower of London by Henry VII and was executed by in 1499 on a trumped up charge of treason
+Edward, Earl of Warwick, due to his closeness to the throne, was imprisoned in the Tower of London by Henry VII and was executed in 1499 on a trumped-up charge of treason